Yes, Saipan is a writer's haven!

 3pm at Joeten-Kiyu Public Library, VTC Room; $10adult/$5student) to learn more!
 Remember,

 "repetition is the key to mastery."
 So, even if

-you've attended these workshops in past, come again!
+you've attended these workshops in the past, please come again!
 (Pre-register

 by Walt F.J.
 Goodridge, assisted by Marlon Regaton, Rosalyn Ajoste, Ray DeLeon Guerrero, Beth Demapan and Lisa HacskayloAppears here in the Marianas Variety